Novel Coronavirus (COVID-19)

 Are the new COVID vaccines safe?

-The Pfizer and Moderna COVID vaccines do not contain live virus.
-They do not include SARS-CoV2 and they cannot give you COVID.
+The Pfizer, Moderna and Johnson & Johnson vaccines do not contain live virus.
+They cannot give you COVID.

 There is a remote chance of an allergic reaction, which usually occurs within a few minutes to one hour after receiving a dose.
 If you are allergic to any of the ingredients, you should not take the vaccine.
 (The ingredients are listed below.)